Vijexlurv/Starwars/README.md

 ## Problem Description:

 You are to create a SPA (Single Page Application) using HTML, CSS and JavaScript.
-It shows all characters from a star wars API (https://swapi.dev/api/people).
-Read the documentation and implement as follows.
+It shows all characters from a star wars API ().
+Read the documentation and https://swapi.dev/api/peopleimplement as follows.

 ### Process ?